Trump toured Boeing's North Charleston plant and gave a jobs speech

 Coming out to chants of "USA," the man who likes everything "yuge" spoke at the unveiling of Boeing's newest, biggest, plane.

-President Donald J. Trump made remarks this early afternoon at a curtain-raiser for the Boeing 787-10, the largest aircraft in the Dreamliner family.
+President Donald Trump made remarks early Friday afternoon at a curtain-raiser for the Boeing 787-10, the largest aircraft in the Dreamliner family.

 "Just like you built this incredible airplane behind me, we're going to rebuild this country and ensure that every forgotten community has a bright future," he said.

 "The American workers will always win.
-Very shortly you will have a level playing field again," said President Trump.
+Very shortly you will have a level playing field again," Trump added.

 He said he would focus on reducing hindrances on American manufacturing and continue to press companies to bring jobs back from overseas and penalize those who don't play ball.
 Trump listed several automakers as examples, taking credit again for job announcements that were made prior to his election.